 Located at Osaka City’s southern gateway, the Namba and Minatomachi area has used its unique position as a major transportation hub connecting directly to Kansai Airport to become a center of exchange for people, information, and culture.
-Each day, approximately 1 million passengers transit through the subway and terminal stations of the JR, Nankai, and Kintetsu lines accessing Nara and Wakayama.
+Each day, approximately 1 million passengers transit through the Osaka Metro and terminal stations of the JR, Nankai, and Kintetsu lines accessing Nara and Wakayama.
 The Namba and Minatomachi area is known as ‘Minami’ (meaning “south”), in contrast to the ‘Kita’ (“north”) area of Umeda and Osaka Station, and is a lively district that serves as a major base for both commercial and tourism facilities.

 Minatomachi River Place